ilyakabakov/tg_schedule_bot/README.md

 # tg_shedule_bot.
 # This project for my wife, she is a psychologist.
-In project I used Python 3.10, aoigram framework, json, SQLite3 Specification for Bot:
+In project I used Python 3.10, aoigram framework, json, SQLite3

+- Specifications for Bot:
     - Write new "Submitting application for a consultation" in database
     - Have a FAQ section
     - Write new questions from FAQ section
     - Read information from database
+    - Show information from database to admin
     - Read "bio" and "prices" from .txt(Don't ask 😅 it's wife's request)
-    - Show biography info
+    - Show biography info to client
+    - Delete messages with obscene words in chat, where bot is admin and in private messages.

 Now all requests work.
     - Added new section with events information